Oncologic Imaging: From Diagnosis to Cure

 This Online Course covers the breadth and depth of the field of oncologic imaging in a wide range of subspecialties.
 You will learn to deal with patients who have suspected or confirmed cancer, state-of-the-art oncologic imaging techniques, diagnosis and staging of major cancer, best practices for interventional procedures, and much more.
 In addition to online lectures, you will also receive the accompanying book—shipped to you at no additional cost.

-Learn and earn credit at your own pace with unlimited access to this course through May 31, 2022.
+Earn credit at your own pace through May 31, 2022 and continue to access your videos until June 1, 2026.
 See below for detailed information and learning outcomes.

 This course package offers 35 CME and SA-CME Credits following completion of an online test.